arash-salemi/arash-salemi.github.io/_pages/portfolio.md

 <section class="portfolio-block">
   <h3>Design of data-driven MPC controller for vehicle path tracking</h3>
   <ul>
-    <li>•	Excited the system with various signals and collected data to apply machine learning techniques to model the system dynamics (3DOF Vehicle Bicycle Model with Force Input in MATLAB)</li>
+    <li>Excited the system with various signals and collected data to apply machine learning techniques to model the system dynamics (3DOF Vehicle Bicycle Model with Force Input in MATLAB)</li>
-    <li>•	Linearized the model using the ARX function and developed a linear MPC controller with constraints</li>
+    <li>Linearized the model using the ARX function and developed a linear MPC controller with constraints</li>
-    <li>•	Designed a nonlinear MPC controller incorporating the NARX model and considering constraints to perform trajectory tracking with minimum change in the vehicle yaw rate</li>
+    <li>Designed a nonlinear MPC controller incorporating the NARX model and considering constraints to perform trajectory tracking with minimum change in the vehicle yaw rate</li>
   </ul>

   <div class="img-grid two">